-- 5.3.3 The Tribal Gaming Commission shall provide a written report as to findings and conclusions of the foregoing background investigation, including, but not limited to: - 5.3.3.1 Steps taken in conducting diligence; - 5.3.3.2 Results of the conducted diligence; - 5.3.3.3 Conclusions from review of conducted diligence; and - 5.3.3.4 The basis for those conclusions - 5.3.4 The Tribal Gaming Commission shall transmit the Applicant's Application, file, and eligibility determination report to the NIGC and the State Gaming Agency. - 5.3.5 The Tribal Gaming Commission shall maintain the Applicant's file, including applications, background investigation reports, and eligibility determination reports, for inspection by the NIGC for no less than three (3) years from the date of termination of employment. - 5.3.6 The Tribal Gaming Commission, when it does not license an Applicant, shall notify the NIGC and forward copies of the Tribal Gaming Commission's eligibility determination report and the investigative report (if any). - 5.4 License Application Submission to NIGC.
-The Tribal Gaming Commission shall contract with the Amador County Sherriff's Department to take, receive and process fingerprint cards for background investigation purposes.
-All Tribal Gaming License applications submitted to the Tribal Gaming Commission shall be forwarded to the NIGC, which shall be the Tribal Gaming Commission's authorized entity for processing fingerprint cards for Federal Bureau of Investigation background investigation purposes.
-The background investigation shall, at a minimum, include a check of criminal history records information maintained by the Federal Bureau of Investigation.

-5.5 Notification and MOU with NIGC.
-Prior to the Tribal Gaming Commission forwarding License Applications to NIGC pursuant to Section 5.4 above, it shall notify the NIGC of the forwarding of Tribal Gaming License applications to NIGC and shall enter into a Memorandum Of Understanding ("MOU") with the NIGC providing that any and all result obtained from the fingerprint cards for background investigation purposes shall be viewed by Tribal government officials only.
+- 5.3.3 The Tribal Gaming Commission shall provide a written report as to findings and conclusions of the foregoing background investigation, including, but not limited to: - 5.3.3.1 Steps taken in conducting diligence; - 5.3.3.2 Results of the conducted diligence; - 5.3.3.3 Conclusions from review of conducted diligence; and - 5.3.3.4 The basis for those conclusions. - 5.3.4 The Tribal Gaming Commission shall transmit the Applicant's Application, file, and eligibility determination report to the NIGC and the State Gaming Agency. - 5.3.5 The Tribal Gaming Commission shall maintain the Applicant's file, including applications, background investigation reports, and eligibility determination reports, for inspection by the NIGC for no less than three (3) years from the date of termination of employment. - 5.3.6 The Tribal Gaming Commission, when it does not license an Applicant, shall notify the NIGC and forward copies of the Tribal Gaming Commission's eligibility determination report and the investigative report (if any). - 5.4 Authorized Entity for Fingerprint Cards.
+The Tribal Gaming Commission may contract with any entity, with approval from the Tribal Council, and authorize such entity to receive and process fingerprint cards for background investigation purposes, so long as such background investigation shall, at a minimum, include a check of criminal history records maintained by the Federal Bureau of Investigation.
+The Tribal Gaming Commission, if it chooses not to contract with any other entity, shall designate the NIGC as its authorized entity for receiving and processing fingerprint cards for background investigation purposes, so long as such background investigation , at a minimum, includes a check of criminal history records information maintained by the Federal Bureau of Investigation. - 5.5 Notification and MOU with NIGC.
+If the Tribal Gaming Commission chooses to utilize the NIGC pursuant to Section 5.4 above, the Tribal Gaming Commission, with consent of the Tribal Council, shall notify the NIGC of the forwarding of Tribal Gaming License applications to NIGC.
+Before obtaining and processing fingerprint cards for background investigation purposes, the Tribal Gaming Commission shall enter into a Memorandum Of Understanding ("MOU") with the NIGC providing that any and all criminal results obtained from the fingerprint cards for background investigation purposes shall be viewed by Tribal government officials only.